Maura Quinn CDir

 Chief Operating Officer

+Thora Mackey CDir is the Chief Operating Officer for the Institute of Directors in Ireland and is a Chartered Director.
+Thora is responsible for coordinating the operational activities of the IoD, and is also Head of the IoD’s Boardroom Centre, a dedicated and independent source of non-executive directors and chairpersons in Ireland.
 Thora joined the Institute of Directors in 2008 as Business Development Manager and was appointed Chief Operating Officer in 2011.
-She is responsible for coordinating the operational activities of the IoD, and is also Head of the IoD’s Boardroom Centre, a dedicated and independent source of non-executive directors and chairpersons in Ireland.

 Prior to joining the IoD, Thora was Deputy Executive Director of UNICEF Ireland, where she worked for eleven years, having previously worked for domestic and global not-for-profit organisations.
 She was a director and company secretary of Threshold, the national housing charity until 2018.